UltraAce258/Toolkit/README.md

 1.  **Select a Script**: In the "Available Scripts" list on the left side of the program window, click on a script you want to run (e.g., "Document Page Counter").
 2.  **Add Files**: Drag one or more files from your desktop or a folder directly into the program window.
-3.  **Execute**: Click the largest and most prominent blue button, "Run Script," in the bottom right.
+3.  **Execute**: Click the "Run Script" button in the bottom right.
+If a task is running, a red "Stop Script" button will appear next to it, allowing you to terminate the task at any time.
 4.  **View Results**: The program will automatically switch to the "Enhanced Terminal" tab, where you can see the entire execution process and the final result of the script.

 Congratulations!
 You have successfully used the UltraAce Toolkit.